crystal-ball/webpack-base/project-template/guides/tools/Babel.md

 ## Babel Configuration
-The [`babel-loader`](XXX) is included in the Webpack configurations to transpile project JavaScript with Babel.
+The [`babel-loader`][babel-loader] is included in the Webpack configurations to transpile project JavaScript with Babel.
 In addition to transpiling new language features there are a number of performance plugins for Babel that optimize the production build bundle.

 The `.babelrc` file configures which presets and plugins should be used for each build environment.
 By default the `babel-preset-env` preset is used to transpile